Utility Charge Exemptions & Rebates

 How To Apply

 If you meet all the above criteria and wish to apply, you must submit a Senior Sewer Application.
+A spanish version is also available.
 The form must be completed in its entirety and submitted with all supporting documentation.

 If the conditions under which you submit your application change, you are required to make the City aware of these changes to determine if the exemption still applies.
 If it is determined that this exemption was approved under false pretenses, you may be liable for any previously waived charges as well as any applicable penalties or fines.
 The City reserves the right to request recertification of the exemption periodically.